gostonefire/filehashmap/README.md

   * value - The value of the record to be written.
 Must be of same length as indicated when the FileHashMap was created.

 Returned data is:
-  * err - Is a standard Go error indicating what might have gone wrong
+  * err - An error of type crt.MapFileFull if no available buckets were found (N/A for crt.OpenChaining) or a standard Go error if something else went wrong.

 ```
 keyA := []byte{0, 1, 2, 3, 4, 5, 6, 7}